Skip to main content

 HPC Clusters

-A new cluster is set for deployment in 2023 focused on artificial Intelligence and machine learning.
-It will consist of 30 nodes with 32 CPU cores and four A30 GPUs each, four nodes with 32 CPU cores and four A40 GPUs, two nodes with 64 CPU cores and eight SXM A100 GPUs, and one node with three A40 GPUs for visualization and testing.
+Dolly Sods, our GPU Accelerated HPC cluster, is focused on artificial Intelligence and machine learning.
+It consists of 30 nodes with 32 CPU cores and four A30 GPUs each, four nodes with 32 CPU cores and four A40 GPUs, two nodes with 64 CPU cores and eight SXM A100 GPUs.
 All nodes are connected to a high-speed low-latency HDR100 Infiniband fabric to support tightly coupled multi-gpu and multi-node work.

 Contacts

-Contact the Research Computing team by submitting a help desk ticket or find more information in the HPC documentation.
+Contact the Research Computing team by submitting a message or find more information in the HPC documentation.

 Staff